DigitalSteam/Servio-Proxy/README.md

 # Servio-Proxy

-Render all four components on proxy server
+Proxy server to combine all components